Cost Brake Initiative 2026: After the Swiss No Vote

 Premiums do not fall in 2026 — they rise 4.4% across Switzerland.
 The fastest lever remains your own comparison of insurers and models before the 30 November deadline.
 For full numbers and savings tips, see our guides on Health insurance premiums 2026, TARDOC 2026 and Pharmacy fees LOA V 2026.

 Legal notice: This article is for information only and does not constitute legal or medical advice.
 The applicable sources are the KVG (SR 832.10) as currently in force, the Federal Council's message on the cost-containment package and communications from the Federal Office of Public Health (bag.admin.ch) and the Swiss Federal Chancellery (admin.ch).
-Status: May 2026.
+Status: June 2026.
+This is general information, not a substitute for individual advice.

 More interesting articles